opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 What it is not:
 > A passive monthly standing meeting

-Leadership is needed to foster active collaboration, sharing, and skills progression across the enterprise.
-This requires travel and freeing up cohorts to dedicate two week sessions to workshops to stimulate exchanges across the network.
+Leadership then fosters active collaboration, sharing, and skills progression across the enterprise.
+This requires travel and freeing up cohorts to dedicate week long sessions to workshops to stimulate exchanges across the network.

-## An example at Microsoft

-Microsoft's Machine Learning community serves as a global network that strives to

-<p style="text-align: center;">"break the hierarchy"</p>

-Their principles include creating opportunities for people to contribute by organizing a variety of events like tutorials, panels, and Ask Me Anything Sessions.
-In turn, Microsoft seeks to

-<p style="text-align: center;">recruit for enthusiasm</p>

-People development at Microsoft has a dedicated budget and a community manager.
-Microsoft allocates compute resources and licenses to ensure that knowledge building and learning continues.
-That way there is always a forum to communicate with one another, build sufficient consensus, and secure support from leadership.

 {{<tweet 1366493451169144832>}}